What Do You Wear Down There? Dr. B Solves the Underwear Conundrum

 Are thongs bad for your vagina?

 Thongs have long been anecdotally associated with a host of health issues, including yeast infections, vaginitis, bacterial vaginosis, and urinary tract infections.
-But scientifically, that isn’t actually the case: Studies have concluded these conditions instead had to do with hygiene and sexual activity.
+But scientifically, that isn’t the case: Studies have concluded these conditions had more to do with hygiene and sexual activity and less to do with your undergarment of choice.

 As with certain fabrics like synthetics, thongs can exacerbate existing conditions or lead to further irritations, and that’s certainly true for women who prefer to keep their nether regions bare.

-“It depends on a woman’s anatomy — everybody’s different,” Dr. Brightman tells us.
+“It depends on a woman’s anatomy — every body is different,” Dr. Brightman tells us.
 “But a lot of times, especially with women who have removed their pubic hair, there really isn’t a buffer between the skin and underwear, so those women may be more likely to get chafed and irritated.”

 What’s the safest way to wash underwear?